Teaching Cameras to Feel: Estimating Tactile Physical Properties of Surfaces From Images: Methods

 \subsubsection{Problem Definition}

 We model the problem of translation between two modalities as a cross-modal translation problem.
+We are specifically interested in the translation from images to tactile properties.
 Let $t_i \in \mathbb{R}^{D}$ represent tactile physical property vectors and $v_i \in \mathbb{R}^{3 \times F \times H \times W}$ represent image sequences where $F$, $H$, and $W$ correspond to the number of frames, height, and width respectively.
 Instances of each modality are encoded through distinct encoding networks, $E_t$ and $E_v$, into a shared latent space.
 In this space, embedded visuo-tactile pairs $e^t_i$ and $e^v_i$ should be close and are encouraged to be near each other by a pairwise constraint $\mathcal{L}_{emb} = \Vert e^t_i - e^v_i \Vert_2^2$.
 Estimated tactile physical property vectors are created via a generative function $G_t$, given the embedded representation of the visual information as input $G_t(e^v_i) = \Est{t}_i$.